-Are you aware that Ireland has a high student visa acceptance rate, almost 95%, in 2022?
+Are you aware that Ireland had a high student visa acceptance rate, almost 95%, in 2022?

-How would you feel if we told you that a postgraduate student visa comes with a two-year post study work visa in Ireland? 😲😲😲
+How would you feel if we told you that a postgraduate study is endorsed with a two-year post-study work visa in Ireland? 😲😲😲

 Non-EU graduates with a level 7 or above are eligible for a post-study work visa in Ireland for 6 or 24 months.